A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

-Finally, in \cref{sec:NormalCF:2} we prove that attacked execution does not deviate too much, in KL-divergence terms, from the honest execution.
-This implies that, with overwhelming probability, $\BadParty$ does not participate in the protocol (since it participated in the original protocol with very small probability). \begin{claim} [Bounding KL-Divergence between attacked and honest executions] It holds that $\kld{\CorruptedMsgg{}}{\Msggg{}{\Pi}} \le 16^3 \lambda^3$. \end{claim}
+Finally, in \cref{sec:NormalRobustCF:2} we prove that attacked execution does not deviate too much, in KL-divergence terms, from the honest execution.
+This implies that, with overwhelming probability, $\BadParty$ does not participate in the protocol (since it participated in the original protocol with very small probability).